-To help track mileage, here is a PDF Mileage Log that you can print out and keep in your vehicle, or in a binder or folder.
-If you would like to keep your mileage in a spreadsheet…here is a free Excel Mileage Log Template in Excel.
-It may be easier to print out the pdf to put in your vehicle and at the end of the month, record the trips in the Excel spreadsheet.
-You can even use a pocket calendar and keep it in your glove box….just make sure there is room to record the beginning and ending odometer reading (can use the last 3 or 4 numbers as long as you have the full odometer reading from Jan 1), the destination and the purpose of the trip and tally up all of the trips later.
+To help with mileage tracking, here is a PDF Mileage Log Template that you can print out and keep in your vehicle, or in a binder or folder.
+If you would like to keep your mileage in a spreadsheet, here is a free Excel Mileage Log Template.
+It may be easier to print out the pdf format to put in your vehicle and at the end of the month, record the trips in the Excel spreadsheet.
+You can even use a pocket calendar and keep it in your glove box….just make sure there is room to record the beginning and ending odometer reading to tally the total miles driven (can use the last 3 or 4 numbers as long as you have the full odometer reading from Jan 1), the destination and the purpose of the trip and tally up all of the trips later.

 Some Tips for Tracking Business Mileage:

-Here are some tips on maintaining a proper vehicle mileage log:
+Here are some tips on how to keep a mileage log:

 - Make a habit of recording your odometer reading on January first.
-You will need it to record your “total” miles on your tax return.
+You will need it to record your total mileage on your tax return.

 - Make a habit of always recording your mileage even if you have to write it down on the back of your receipt or a scrap of paper.
 Just make sure you fill in the remaining information when you get home.